Baglecake/Local-DDx/v7_1_HFSmolLM3_Phi3mini/README.md

 2. Fixed CAA and Can't Miss Scoring.
 3. More robust model loader to handle a wider range of models.
 4. Model loader enhanced to accept quantized args in the config.yaml - framework ready to accept quantized LLMs

+**Module names use v6 for import consistency, will be updated in later versions**